 Blank pages can make it difficult to write in a straight line.

 180 degree, lay flat spine makes it easy to write to end of the line without breaking the spine.
 Pen loop and expandable pocket included.

 While the paper is of good quality, wet fountain pens will still leak through.

-Whatever you intend to use your journal for, the first step is to buy one – but which is the right journal to fit your needs?
-Would you prefer ruled, plain, or dot grid?
-Stapled, stitched, or spiral-bound?
+Whatever you intend to use your journal for, the first step is to get one – but which is the right journal to fit your needs?
+Consider if you would prefer ruled, plain, or dot grid paper and if you like a stapled, stitched, or spiral-bound journal.